In Greenwood fire, distant landowner's 'burnt canvas' raises questions about land management

 Hayes said he's heard of government programs to help and will be disappointed "if we missed that boat."

-One program run by the U.S. Department of Agriculture can pay about 70% of the cost to private landowners to manage fire risks, according to Byrns, the district forester.
+One program run by the U.S. Department of Agriculture can pay about 70% of the cost to private landowners to manage fire risks, said Byrns, the district forester.

-Lake County and St. Louis County are the epicenter of the spruce budworm outbreak, Byrns said, and he works with many landowners in the program to mitigate fire risks.
+Lake and St. Louis counties are the epicenter of the spruce budworm outbreak, Byrns said, and he works with many landowners in the program to reduce fire risks.

-Someone with Lake County Land & Timber contacted him a few years ago to discuss conservation easements and cost share help for improving timber stands, Bryns said.
-They did not discuss fire mitigation that he could recall, he said.
+Someone with Lake County Land & Timber contacted him a few years ago to discuss conservation easements and cost-share help for improving timber stands, Bryns said.
+He said he could not recall discussing fire mitigation.

-Byrns said the spruce budworm damage "is very noticeable" in a drone video posted with the property's real estate listing and photos show gray-brown Christmas tree shapes.
+He said spruce budworm damage "is very noticeable" in a drone video posted with the property's real estate listing and photos show gray-brown Christmas tree shapes.

-"Those are all dead balsams which have been defoliated by SBW [spruce budworm], and that the forest is riddled with them," Byrns said via e-mail.
+"Those are all dead balsams, which have been defoliated by SBW [spruce budworm], and that the forest is riddled with them," Byrns said in an e-mail.

-Gary Springer, a registered forester in South Carolina with Milliken Forestry Co. and the trust's main forestry consultant, said he never received any notification of the problem.
+Gary Springer, a registered forester in South Carolina with Milliken Forestry Co. and the trust's main forestry consultant, said he was never notified of the problem.

 "I was not aware there was a condition in Lake County that was causing significant mortality," he said.

-The family wanted the Minnesota forest managed for conservation and moose habitat, Springer said.
+The Hayes family wanted the Minnesota forest managed for conservation and moose habitat, Springer said.
 While fire mitigation was not an explicit element of the plan, it would be part of the emphasis on forest health, he said.
-Crews have periodically harvested 30-50 acre plots targeting older trees and those in poor health, he said, and that would have accomplished the same thing.
+Crews have periodically harvested 30- to 50-acre plots targeting older trees and those in poor health, he said, and that would have accomplished the same thing.

 "I don't know that we could have done anything different over the last 10 years that would offset the conditions you seem to be having right now," he said.

-Joe Jarvela, a forester out of Emily, Minn., and the on-site consulting forester, did not return calls for comment.
+Joe Jarvela, of Emily, Minn., is the on-site consulting forester.
+He did not return calls for comment.

 'Tough to see'

-A ruffed grouse hunt first led his father and grandfather to northern Minnesota, Hayes said.
+Hayes said a ruffed grouse hunt led his father and grandfather to northern Minnesota.
 They bought the property around 1990 to safeguard it.

-Hayes' father is Robert Cannon "Robin" Hayes, former congressman and chairman of the North Carolina Republican Party who pleaded guilty in 2019 to lying to the FBI in relation to a bribery scheme involving the state insurance commissioner.
-Trump pardoned him in January.
+Hayes' father is Robert Cannon "Robin" Hayes, a former congressman and chairman of the North Carolina Republican Party who pleaded guilty in 2019 to lying to the FBI in relation to a bribery scheme involving the state insurance commissioner.
+President Donald Trump pardoned him in January.

 The family money came from the old Cannon Mills cotton textiles company in North Carolina, a major producer of sheets and towels.